Compression fronts from fast radio bursts: MHD equations for fluid motion

 \section{MHD equations for fluid motion}

-In the test-particle numerical experiments described above, we prescribed an arbitrary pattern of the fluid drift speed $\bD(\xi)$.
+In the test-particle numerical experiments described above, we prescribed an arbitrary pattern of the fluid drift speed $\bD(\xi)$ or, equivalently, $\c(\xi)$.
 Our goal now is to find the actual pattern of fluid motion in the radio wave packet.
 It can be quantified by the profiles of two quantities: $\kappa$ (related to $\bD$) and $\tC=\trho/\trhou$ (the proper compression factor).
-They are equal, $\tC=\kappa$, when a steady pattern of fluid motion is established in the propagating wave packet, i.e. when $\kappa$ and $\trho$ are functions of $\xi$ only (see below).
+They turn out equal, $\tC=\kappa$, when a steady pattern of fluid motion is established in the propagating wave packet, i.e. when $\kappa$ and $\trho$ are functions of $\xi$ only.
 The full problem, however, involves evolving profiles.
 Therefore, we will formulate general MHD equations for $\kappa(t,\xi)$ and $\trho(t,\xi)$, allowing time dependence.
 We first state the equations in the usual variables $t,z$ and later switch to the more convenient coordinates $t,\xi$.